The Self-Assessment Trap

 • Retain evidence package for 3 years

-The best-performing organizations maintain living evidence repositories throughout the year.
+Best Practice The best-performing organizations maintain living evidence repositories throughout the year.
 Every control test, access review, and incident response exercise generates evidence that is immediately filed against the relevant CSCRF control.
 By the time the annual submission arrives, the assessment is already 80% complete.
-The Practitioner Toolkit’s Assessment module is designed exactly for this workflow — evidence files linked to controls at collection time, not at audit time.

 Practitioner Toolkit